 In the aftermath of Hurricane Katrina, it was apparent that, more than ever, there was a large population of people who were living under the poverty line, making food insecurity a very real concern for many American families.
 Realizing the possibility of expanding efforts from providing aid to local food drives to providing comprehensive support to areas struck by disaster, Midwest Food Bank got to work in planning ways to help.

-Hurricane Michael has made landfall Wednesday, October 10th, causing devastating damage in the Florida Panhandle.
+Our current Disaster Relief page contains up-to-date information on any Disaster Relief Midwest Food Bank is currently providing.
 We ask that you pray for those who are displaced and hungry first, and if your need to help persists, please consider a monetary donation to Midwest Food Bank.
-To donate to our disaster relief efforts, or learn of volunteer opportunities, click here.
-Thank you for your concern and your heart to help our neighbors to the south.
+Financial donations give us the flexibily to quickly and efficiently respond. $5,000 in donations invested allows MFB to provide a truckload of supplies valued at $30,000.
+To donate to our disaster relief efforts, click here.
+You may also text @MFB to 52014.
+Thank you for your concern and your heart to help those struggling from catastrophic circumstances.

 Bringing Together a Disaster Relief Team